Minerals Management Service (MMS), Interior.

 |Subpart J—RUEs for Energy and Marine-Related Activities Using Existing OCS Facilities|

-Estimated Reporting and Recordkeeping Non-Hour Cost Burden: There are three non-hour cost burdens to industry.
-They are as follows:
+Estimated Reporting and Recordkeeping Non-Hour Cost Burden: We have identified three non-hour cost burdens to industry.
+We estimate the total of those at $3,816,000 for the following:

-- § 285.111—$4,000: This section requires respondents to pay a processing fee of $4,000 for MMS document or study preparation when necessary for MMS processing of applications and requests.
+Section 285.111-$16,000: This section requires respondents to pay a processing fee for MMS document or study preparation when necessary for MMS processing of applications and requests.
+The processing fee is $4,000 and we anticipate approximately 4 fees.

 Public Disclosure Statement: The PRA (44 U.S.C.
 3501, et seq.) provides that an agency may not conduct or sponsor a collection of information unless it displays a currently valid OMB control number.
 Until OMB approves a collection of information, you are not obligated to respond.

-Comments: Before submitting an ICR to OMB, PRA section 3506(c)(2)(A) requires each agency “* * * to provide notice * * * and otherwise consult with members of the public and affected agencies concerning each proposed collection of information * * *”.
-Agencies must specifically solicit comments to: (a) Evaluate whether the proposed collection of information is necessary for the agency to perform its duties, including whether the information is useful; (b) evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information; (c) enhance the quality, usefulness, and clarity of the information to be collected; and (d) minimize the burden on the respondents, including the use of automated collection techniques or other forms of information technology.
+Comments: Section 3506(c)(2)(A) of the PRA (44 U.S.C.
+3501, et seq.) requires each agency “* * * to provide notice * * * and otherwise consult with members of the public and affected agencies concerning each proposed collection of information * * *” Agencies must specifically solicit comments to: (a) Evaluate whether the proposed collection of information is necessary for the agency to perform its duties, including whether the information is useful; (b) evaluate the accuracy of the agency's estimate of the burden of the proposed collection of information; (c) enhance the quality, usefulness, and clarity of the information to be collected; and (d) minimize the burden on the respondents, including the use of automated collection techniques or other forms of information technology.

-Public Comment Procedures: Before including your address, phone number, e-mail address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
+Public Availability of Comments: Before including your address, phone number, e-mail address, or other personal identifying information in your comment, you should be aware that your entire comment-including your personal identifying information-may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.

 BILLING CODE 4310-MR-P